DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

 ### `containerMode: dind` with containerized workflows

-`containerMode: dind` behaves similarly to `containerMode: kubernetes` overall, but using a dind sidecar container to orchestrate the workflow `$job` container using Docker rather than calling the Kubernetes API.
+`containerMode: dind` behaves similarly to `containerMode: kubernetes` overall, but using a DinD sidecar container to orchestrate the workflow `$job` container using Docker rather than calling the Kubernetes API.

 !!! note annotate "`containerMode: dind`"